kumachistudio/content-cms/README.md

     Read more about Jekyll in the [official documentation](https://jekyllrb.com/docs/)....

+3. Install bundle for the project using the following command:
+    > `bundle install`

-3. Build the site and serve it locally at [`http://localhost:4000`](http://localhost:4000) using the following command:
+4. Build the site and serve it locally at [`http://localhost:4000`](http://localhost:4000) using the following command:
     > `bundle exec jekyll serve`